Fedict/etranslation-proxy/README.md

 | targetLang | Language code of the target translation |
 | text | Text to be translated (max 5000 characters) |

-Request are posted as form encoded data, user name and password for the proxy can be inserted in the URL
+Requess tare posted as form encoded data, user name and password for the proxy can be inserted in the URL

 ```
 curl -X POST http://rquser:rqpass@localhost:8080/request/submit \
     -H "Content-Type: application/x-www-form-urlencoded"